aceakash/programming-exercises/web_development.md

 # Web development

+For each part, you can test the server manually by running the app, and using a browser or HTTP/API client like curl or Postman.

+You should also write automated tests for each part.
+In some technologies (such as http4k), you can test the server in memory without explicitly starting it.

 ## Part 1

 Write a web server app with a single endpoint `/hello` that returns HTTP 200 and text `Hello`